 The families considered here branch off from this senior line in the 16th century and eventually outstripped it in wealth and importance.
 Nicholas Ashe (1497-1552) of Sowton had four sons, of whom the eldest, Richard, inherited Sowton.
 The second son, Thomas Ashe (1529-82) married an Irish heiress and founded the Co.
 Meath branch of the family (see below) and also the Ash (later Beresford-Ash) family of Ashbrook.
 The third son, James Ashe (c.1535-1615?) moved north to Somerset where he seems to have established himself as a yeoman farmer.
 James' grandson, James Ashe (c.1575-1646) was probably the first of his family to involve himself in cloth manufacturing, and his sons established a successful international business in the early 17th century.
-Indeed, the eldest son, John Ashe (1597-1659), was accounted the greatest clothier of his time, employing workers all over north Somerset and north-west Wiltshire, and sending hundreds of rolls of cloth to London every week by the 1640s.
+Indeed, the eldest son, John Ashe (1597-1659), was accounted the greatest clothier of his time, employing workers all over north Somerset and north-west Wiltshire, and sending bales of fine woollen cloth to London every week: in the peak year of production, 1641, he sent about 680 cloths, worth some £12,000.
 His brothers, who were London-based merchants and drapers, arranged the sale of the product at home and abroad.
 John in particular became wealthy and bought up property in the Somerset and Wiltshire area on which to establish his eight sons.
 He also became a vocal opponent of the religious and tax policies of Charles I, and in the 1640s, one of the advocates of armed rebellion, although as events span out of control he became more moderate in his views.
 Had he lived to see the Restoration, it seems probable that John Ashe would have suffered a severe penalty even in the prevailing atmosphere of reconciliation, but he did not, and his wealth and property were divided among his numerous children.
 His youngest son, Joseph Ashe (b.
 1645), who inherited his property in Co.
 Tipperary, had some difficulty in securing his title, but with the help of his uncle and namesake - the one member of the family to be a Royalist, who was made a baronet in 1660 for his services to the Crown - he was able to gain possession and to found the second Irish branch of the family, the Ashes of Ashgrove (Tipperary).

 Reverting to the 17th century, the Royalist brother, Sir Joseph Ashe (c.1616-86), 1st bt., bought an estate at Twickenham (Middx), where he lived, and another at Wawne in the East Riding of Yorkshire.
 The Twickenham property, which included a Jacobean house called Twickenham Meadows (later Cambridge Park), passed at his death to his son, Sir James Ashe (1674-1733), 2nd bt., and then to his daughter and her husband, Joseph Windham-Ashe (1683-1746), who enlarged and refronted it in the 1740s; their daughter sold it in 1749.
 The Wawne estate passed to Sir Joseph's elder daughter, who carried it by her marriage to the Wyndhams of Felbrigg Hall (Norfolk).